Why Machine Learning and AI Are the Future of Oil Analysis

 Oil analysis is essential for maintaining equipment reliability and life span.
 In this process, data analysts assess whether samples indicate abnormal working surface wear and tear likely to impede performance or shorten specific equipment life span.
 The problem is, traditional analysis occurs after the fact.
 By then, signs of wear and tear when finally detected threaten optimal operation and increase the possibility of downtime.

 But, what if the algorithms that create predictive analytics could be harnessed to detect potential abnormalities in engines, turbines, hydraulics and other equipment from a seemingly normal oil sample before they occur?
 In fact, such algorithms have been put to use successfully and are growing in acceptance in the form of an artificial intelligence (AI) platform.
 Combined with the expertise of data analysts and the concept of machine learning, AI has become vital for maintaining equipment and ensuring its useful life.
+It may even be the future of oil analysis.

 The Oil Analysis Process